ModelChecker/moxi-utilities/README.md

 A reference sort checker for MoXI.
 The following programs are required:

-- gcc
+- C compiler (tested using clang)
 - gperf
-- python 3.10 or newer
+- Python 3.10 or newer

-To build `moxisc`, run
+To build, run

     make